croeder/clojure_dmap/README.md

 your option) any later version.

 ## WARNING ##
-This is meant as hobby or demonstartion code.
+This is meant as hobby or demonstration code.
+I'm learning both Clojure and the details of simple DMAP implementations by writing this.
+Don't pick up my bad habbits.
 Don't adapt it to a web app.
-I (plan to) use slurp and eval, which would be exposing security issues.
+I might use slurp and eval, which would be exposing security issues.

 ##Introduction